Mister Monday: Plot

 Twelve-year-old Arthur Penhaligon is experiencing a severe asthma attack at school when two mysterious men, Mister Monday and his butler Sneezer, appear in front of him.
-Sneezer convinces Monday to give Arthur his Minute Key in order to fulfill Monday's directive from the Architect.
+Sneezer convinces Monday to give Arthur his Key, an object of great power, in order to fulfill Monday's directive from the Will of the Architect (god).
 Although Monday is skeptical, Sneezer argues that Arthur will die shortly and the Key will then be returned to Monday.
-However, Arthur is saved when school officials arrive with help.
+However, Monday realizes Sneezer is possessed by the Will, and attacks Sneezer.
 Sneezer and Monday disappear, leaving a small book in their place, which Arthur takes.
+Fortunately, Arthur is saved by his half of the Key, as well as school officials arriving with help.

-Arthur spends a week in the hospital and is visited by his new friends Leaf and her brother Ed.
-Leaf confirms that she also saw Monday and Sneezer, and Ed adds that he saw dog-faced men digging up the school field looking for something.
-Arthur realizes that they are looking for his Key.
-Once back at home, Arthur uses the Key to open the book, The Compleat Atlas of the House and Immediate Environs, which describes the House and its environs.
-That night he is attacked by the dog-faced men that Ed saw, described as "Fetchers" by the Atlas.
-The Key protects Arthur by bringing his ceramic Komodo dragon to life to fend off the Fetchers.
+Arthur spends Monday through Thursday in the hospital and is visited by his new friends, Leaf, and her brother Ed.
+Leaf confirms that she also saw Monday and Sneezer, and Ed adds that they saw dog-faced men digging up the school field looking for something.
+Arthur realizes that they are looking for his Key, which mysteriously reappeared under his pillow.
+Once back at home on Friday, Arthur uses the Key to open the book, titled "A Compleat Atlas of the House and Immediate Environs", which describes the House, its resident beings, regions, as well some information on the so-called secondary realms (the universe).
+Just after midnight on Monday, he is attacked by one of the dog-faced men that Leaf and Ed saw, described as "Fetchers" by the Atlas.
+The Key protects Arthur by bringing his ceramic Komodo dragon to life to fend off the Fetcher.

 The next day at school, Arthur learns that Leaf and Ed have contracted a mysterious disease.
-More Fetchers attempt to pursue Arthur and he is also attacked by Monday's Noon, a more powerful creature.
-Arthur manages to evade them all, but his day is further interrupted when a medical team announces a city-wide quarantine as the mysterious disease spreads.
+More Fetchers attempt to pursue Arthur along with Monday's Noon, a more powerful being.
+Arthur manages to mostly evade them, but the Fetchers steal the Atlas.
+His day is further interrupted when a medical team announces a city-wide quarantine as the mysterious disease spreads.
 Arthur realizes the Fetchers are spreading the disease and he decides to enter the House in hopes of finding a cure.